thednp/position-observer/README.md

 // when the position of the element changes from DOM manipulations and/or
 // the position change was triggered by either scroll / resize events
-// this will be the output of observer callback
+// this will be the output of this observer callback example [{
-[{
   // the observed target element
   target: <div#myelement>,